• Skip to primary navigation

 2. Cater To Your Customer

 One of the problems with collecting data on how much of your customer base will respond.
 Most companies average response rates of 5-10% using traditional delivery methods.
 To increase these odds, you need to cater to your customers.
 One factor to take into consideration is which day will be most likely to get a customer response.
-A company that handles dedicated IVR surveys will most likely be able to predict how to generate the best possible customer response.
+A company that handles dedicated voice surveys will most likely be able to predict how to generate the best possible customer response.

 The day of the week that a survey is delivered can impact the rate of response. can impact response rates.
 For example, studies show that if you’re sending out an email survey, Mondays will yield the best return.
 That isn’t to say that email is the only way to go.
 Other channels can yield different results.